pranav-582/Handwritten-Character-Recognition/README.md

 # Handwritten-Character-Recognition

-Here's a README file for the Handwritten Character Recognition project, detailing its purpose, usage, and setup instructions:

----

-# Handwritten Character Recognition

 This project implements a Convolutional Neural Network (CNN) using TensorFlow and Keras to recognize handwritten English alphabets (A-Z).
 The model is trained on a dataset containing images of handwritten characters and aims to accurately predict the corresponding letter from input images.

 ## Table of Contents